inivekin/abosa/abosa.typ

-All that I learnt is what I took, an how I took, it wisnae brave, but frae the sky, I spot a look, a peaceful gaze, stargazer's wave
+All that I learnt is what I took, an how I took, it wisnae brave, but frae the sky, I spot a look, a peaceful gaze, stargazer's wave.
 "Like you, we know the night," they'd muse, a smile, a nod, a haun-held chin,
 "we'd choose the same, the way we lose